 There are several ways to wear an anniversary band, such as stacking it with your engagement and wedding rings or wearing it on your right ring finger.
-You can wear it on either hand and any finger, so it is entirely up to your taste.
+However, you can wear it on either hand and on any finger, so it is entirely up to your taste.

 The first thing to consider when choosing an anniversary ring is its style and design.
 Anniversary rings can be either solid or accented with diamonds or other gemstones.

 In case you opt for a plain band, you can choose it in the same metal as your wedding band or in an alternative metal to add some interesting contrast.
 If you consider a diamond or gemstone ring, you should decide on the number of gems, their size and arrangement.
 In general, if you opt for larger gemstones, make sure they are of high enough quality.